cyrilauq/VueJsCountDown/README.md

 npm run lint
 ```

-### If you encounter a problem in the installation of tailwind css
+### If you encounter a problem in the installation of tailwindcss maybe this will help you

 Change this line (in the file tailwind.config.js)
 ```sh